tomazweiss/tomazweiss.github.io/_posts/2019-06-11-r_stackoverflow_survey.md

 Stackoverflow has recently released the anonymized results of their [2019 annual developer survey](https://insights.stackoverflow.com/survey).
 Let’s take a look on what R users are saying about their salaries.
-Note that the results that follow could be biased because of unrepresentative and in some cases small samples.
+Note that the following results could be biased because of unrepresentative and in some cases small samples.

 ## Data Preparation